Burginvest Research · Crude Oil Analysis · February 2024

 Persistence of the $72.5 Buy Layer

-If the buy consensus near $72.5 breaks down (selling increases at that level), it becomes a signal for a range floor break.
+If the buy consensus near $72.5 breaks down (selling increases at that level), it may signal a range floor break.

 II